 The plane had crashed on a ten-acre paddock owned by sixty-eight year old William Henry Crozier who was inside his house shaving when he heard the impact and explosion.
 Arriving at the scene, three hundred yards distant he “noticed one American serviceman attempting to put the fire out with “what appeared to me to be a fire extinguisher.
 I helped one American out from the wreckage of the tail part of this plane which was thrown clear from the other wreckage that was burning, and after doing this the American that was attempting to put the fire out told me to go to my house and get a tin of water.
 I ran to the house and got a kerosene tin of water and took it back to where the plane had crashed.”

 Destroyed in this crash was a U.S. Air Force “fat cat,” a term used then to describe former military aircraft which were still serviceable, but considered too worn out (or obsolete) for continued tactical operations.
 Stripped of armour and armaments, they were used to ferry freight and passengers between forward operational areas and the Australian mainland.
+This particular aircraft was serving with the 22nd Bomb Group’s 19th Bomb Squadron when it crashed.
 All those on board at the time, other than the pilot, were heading south on leave – from New Guinea.

 The most revealing of the several statements taken by police was that tendered by nineteen-year old Raymaond Findlay…